Become a Citizen Scientist: Join a Community Project at SoundBio

 We believe that science is better when we inspire and learn from each other.

 All Community Project events are open to the public and are open to newcomers of all skill levels (no experience required).
-All meetings and events are posted on our Meetup account.

 You are welcome to check out your first event for free.
 To continue participating in a community project, please sign up to become a member.

-Check out our Quick Start Guide to learn more about what it takes to lead a Community Project..
+Check out our Quick Start Guide to learn more about what it takes to lead a Community Project.

 Community Project OVERVIEW